 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Ampio, Sinovac, Lottery.com, and NIO and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Ampio Pharmaceuticals, Inc. (NYSEAmerican: AMPE), Sinovac Biotech Ltd. (NASDAQ: SVA), Lottery.com, Inc. (NASDAQ: LTRY, LTRYW), and NIO, Inc. (NYSE: NIO).
+NEW YORK, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Ampio Pharmaceuticals, Inc. AMPE, Sinovac Biotech Ltd. SVA, Lottery.com, Inc. LTRY LTRYW))), and NIO, Inc. NIO.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: December 29, 2020 – August 3, 2022